Strong earthquake shakes Greek capital Athens

 (CNN)A strong earthquake shook the Greek capital Athens on Friday, sending people rushing out of buildings and into the street.

-The 5.1 magnitude tremor struck 23 kilometers (14 miles) northwest of the capital, according to the Athens Institute of Geodynamics.
+The 5.1 magnitude tremor struck 23 kilometers (14 miles) northwest of the capital, near Magoula, according to the Athens Institute of Geodynamics.

 The Institute said there had been seven aftershocks, with the largest measuring 3.1.